 Military budgets, which are often already stretched to their limits, do not contain a lot of money for buying Christmas presents.
 However, military families are also some of the most deserving people during the holiday season.
-To help thank military families for the sacrifices made year-round, many organizations offer programs to make Christmas possible for deserving military families, especially those with children who deserve to have a joy-filled Christmas.
+To help thank military families for the sacrifices they make year-round, many organizations offer programs to make Christmas possible, especially for those with children who deserve to have a joy-filled Christmas.
 We often get emails from people asking how they can help military families in need of assistance during the holiday season.

 Here are some programs and options available to military families in need and how people can assist:

 Military Benefits is proud to have partnered with Pay Away The Layaway to support military families by paying off their layaway balances at the Exchanges and retail stores.
 Pay Away The Layaway is a national 501(c)3 non profit organization all volunteer organization which means most of the money goes directly to military families.

 Adopt-a-Family for the Holidays

 Numerous organizations offer adopt-a-family programs.
 Military families who can show proof of need submit their wish lists to the organization and donors adopt the families by purchasing items from their wish lists for Christmas.
 Because of the popularity of adopt-a-family programs, you must fill out an application months before Christmas in order to get on the list.
 Pay attention to deadlines and get your application in as soon as the window opens because spaces fill up fast.

 Full Circle Home gives deployed servicemen a chance to send a gift box to their wives back home.
 Gift boxes contain pampering items, such as lotions, bubble baths and spa socks.
 They also feature a handwritten note from the serviceman.

 The family centers at military installations offer assistance in many forms during the holidays including programs such as Santa’s Shop in which donations are taken for military families in need.
 Contact the local installation for how you can help.
 For assistance, reach out to the Family Readiness Group, Chaplain or MWR.